qbittorrent/docker-qbittorrent-nox/Readme.md

 ## Debugging

-To attach gdb to the running qbittorent-nox process, follow the steps below:
+To attach gdb to the running qbittorrent-nox process, follow the steps below:

 1. Before you start the container
    * Remove `--read-only` as it will need additional packages within the container. \